scalation.dynamics

 Concrete methods

-'DP' ODE solvers by applying them to Newton's Second Law of Motion, 'f = ma = -gm'.
+The ballFlight main function is used to illustrate the RungeKutta 'RK' and DormandPrince 'DP' ODE solvers by applying them to Newton's Second Law of Motion, 'f = ma = -gm'.
 The flight of a golf ball is simulated from impact until the ball hits the ground.
 Note, a more realistic simulation would take additional forces into account: drag, lift and spin.

-'DP' ODE solvers by applying them to Newton's Second Law of Motion, 'f = ma = -gm'.
+The ballFlight main function is used to illustrate the RungeKutta 'RK' and DormandPrince 'DP' ODE solvers by applying them to Newton's Second Law of Motion, 'f = ma = -gm'.
 The flight of a golf ball is simulated from impact until the ball hits the ground.
 Note, a more realistic simulation would take additional forces into account: drag, lift and spin.

 Attributes